marknotton/animation-listener/README.md

-# Animation & Transition Listener
+# CSS Animation & Transition Listener

 Listen for css animation and transition events.
 You can delay callbacks and target specific transition types.